2DegreesInvesting/tiltIndicator/.github/CONTRIBUTING.md

 - [ ] Document authorship in the prototype directory and in DESCRIPTION.
 - [ ] Redirect paths from `here()` to `path(data_dir(), "<indicator name>")`.
 - [ ] Confirm you can knit, and that you won't commit private data!
+- [ ] Capture the important outputs for regression tests.

 Principles, guides and tools: